 Administration made it known the service enhancements would be further considered when road work along 11th Avenue is completed in 2025-26.
 Regarding free transit for high school students, it was also noted the city didn’t have enough buses to support the program.
 The annual cost was estimated at $1.9 million.

-Coun.
-Shanon Zachidniak, who appeared online, posed questions on why weekend transit and the East Transit hub land purchase were being deferred and also wanted to know about investments and staffing to address Energy and Sustainability.
+Councillor Shanon Zachidniak, who appeared online, posed questions on why weekend transit and the East Transit hub land purchase were being deferred and also wanted to know about investments and staffing to address energy and sustainability.

 The direction of the entire discussion alarmed Councillor Bob Hawkins, who made clear he thought taxpayers would hit the roof over the prospect of increased taxes.